haosheng00/SC1015-Mini-Project/README.md

 ## Learning Points
 - GitHub Collaboration
-- Learnt new Machine Learning Models (Random Forest, Logistic Regression)
+- New Machine Learning Models (Random Forest, Logistic Regression)
 - Soft Skills such as Design Thinking to utilise models efficiently and effectively

 ## References